handsontable/hyperformula/docs/guide/custom-functions.md

 ## Aliases

-If you want to include aliases (multiple names to a single implemented function) inside the plugin, you can do this by the static `aliases` property.
+If you want to include aliases (multiple names to a single implemented function) inside the plugin, you can do this with the static `aliases` property.

 The property is keyed with aliases IDs, and with values being aliased functions IDs.